Autoencoders for Real-Time SUEP Detection: Datasets

 \subsection{Generation, simulation, and reconstruction}

-Both multi-jet QCD and SUEP events are generated using \PYTHIA8.244~\cite{Sjostrand:2014zea} and simulated and reconstructed with \DELPHES 3.5~\cite{deFavereau:2013fsa} using the CMS detector configuration.
-Proton-proton collisions at the LHC Run-3 centre-of-mass energy of 13.6~\TeV are considered, with approximately 50 collisions per bunch crossing (pileup).
+Both multi-jet QCD and SUEP events are generated using \PYTHIA8.244~\cite{Sjostrand:2014zea}.
+Detector effects are simulated and events are reconstructed with \DELPHES 3.5~\cite{deFavereau:2013fsa} using the CMS detector configuration.
+Proton-proton collisions at the LHC Run-3 centre-of-mass energy of 13.6\TeV are considered, with approximately 50 collisions per bunch crossing (pileup).
 A pileup reduction is applied to the reconstructed tracks: the \et deposits in the inner tracker by the pileup tracks are removed.
 No pileup reduction is applied for calorimeters, as per the HLT system's configuration during Run 3~\cite{CMS:2016ngn}.

 The model parameters for the QCD event generation are identical to those in~\cite{CMS:2021dzg}.
 For SUEP event generation, we used the {\texttt{SUEP\_Generator}} plugin~\cite{Knapen:2021eip}, and the following parameter settings have been used: